 But the thing is, why are these settings hidden and why were they given the name developer mode?
 Should you mess up with the available options?
 If not then why?

 is it safe to enable the developer mode?

 The answer is a total yes.
-Developer mode is safe, the options although can be difficult to understand unless you are an android developer, and there are a lot of settings to help you modify your android device if you explicitly know what you’re doing.
+Enabling developer mode is safe, the options although can be difficult to understand unless you are an android developer, and there are a lot of settings to help you modify your android device if you explicitly know what you’re doing.